BSc (China), LLM (Hon I, Sydney), PhD (Law, Sydney), FAAL, FAHA

 Area of study

-Jianfu CHEN is Professor of Law, School of Law, La Trobe University, Melbourne, Australia and Fellow of the Australian Academy of Law.
+Jianfu CHEN is Professor of Law, School of Law, La Trobe University, Melbourne, Australia.
+He is a Fellow of the Australian Academy of Law (FAAL), as well as the Australian Academy of the Humanities (FAHA).
 He was previously Deputy Head of Law School (2006-2008) and Head of Law School (2008-2010, inclusive).
-He was selected as a “1000-Plan Scholar” under the National Thousand Talents Plan, China, in 2011.
 Professor Chen is also an arbitrator of the China International Economic and Trade Arbitration Commission (CIETAC).

 Professor Chen specialises in international and comparative law, international business and trade law, human rights law, globalisation and law, and Chinese law.